MORE

 Editor's

-Note: In the election of 1800, Thomas Jefferson and President John Adams
+Note: In the election of 1800, Thomas Jefferson and President John

-ran the first real political campaign.
-Although then President Adams
+Adams ran the first real political campaign.
+Although then President

-of Christ), some say a Unitarian, he ran on being a “Christian”
+Church of Christ), some say a Unitarian, he ran on being a “Christian”

 president.
 The right-wing of Christianity backed him.
 The more liberal

 establishment and free-thinkers backed Thomas Jefferson.
-Jefferson ran
+Jefferson

-on the issue of Religious Liberty.
+ran on the issue of Religious Liberty.
 He was labeled an “Atheist”

-by some of the major newspapers and evangelical Christians of that time.
+by some of the major newspapers and evangelical Christians of that

-we have more true religious diversity in our Republic today.
+would say we have more true religious diversity in our Republic today.

 Jefferson's